vt-bekah/Predicting_Movie_Ratings/README.md

 #### The General Movie Viewer Scenario Random Forest Regression model:

+* Plot the Random Forest Regression predictions and actuals together for Test Data
+* Plot the Random Forest Regression predictions and actuals together for Training Data

 #### The General Movie Viewer Scenario Keras Tuner-optimized Deep Neural Network model:

+* Plot the Keras Tuner-optimized Deep Neural Network predictions and actuals together for Test Data
+* Plot the Keras Tuner-optimized Deep Neural Network predictions and actuals together for Training Data

-### The Specific Movie User Scenario:
+### The Specific Individual Movie User Scenario:
-centers on predicting IMDb ratings (averageRating) for moviegoers based on key contributors' ratings (Writers, Directors, and Actors), with additional considerations for release month and runtime.
-Despite the absence of budget information in the larger dataset and the limited impact of age groups, the model aims to cater to viewers who contribute IMDb ratings post-movie release, emphasizing the intricate interplay between various contributors and audience preferences.
+centers on predicting IMDb ratings (averageRating) for specific moviegoers based on key contributors' ratings (Writers, Directors, and Actors), with additional considerations for release month and runtime.
+Despite the absence of budget information in the larger dataset and the limited impact of age groups, the model aims to cater to individual viewers who contribute IMDb ratings post-movie release, emphasizing the intricate interplay between various contributors and individual audience preferences.

-The Specific Movie User Scenario Random Forest Regression model:
+The Specific Individual Movie User Scenario Random Forest Regression model:

-The Specific Movie User Scenario Keras Tuner-optimized Deep Neural Network model:
+The Specific Individual Movie User Scenario Keras Tuner-optimized Deep Neural Network model:

 ## Results and Insights: